 In Lamontagne v.
 J.L.
-Richards & Associates Limited, 2021 ONSC 2133 (CanLII), the Honourable Justice Pierre E. Roger of the Ontario Superior Court sitting at Ottawa referenced me and one of my oft-used phrases to resolve a perennial favourite question of the employment-law bar – “is the termination provision legal?”
+Richards & Associates Limited, 2021 ONSC 2133 (CanLII), the Honourable Justice Pierre E. Roger of the Ontario Superior Court sitting at Ottawa referenced me and one of my oft-used phrases to resolve a perennial favourite question of the employment-law bar – “is this termination provision legal?”

 The point in issue on the hearing was whether the following contractual provision was dispositive of the applicant’s rights on termination:

 Employment may be terminated during the six-month probationary period for any reason.
 It is understood that you will have no entitlement to common law notice of termination.
 If, in the circumstances, the Employment Standards Act of Ontario requires notice of termination or pay in lieu of notice, it is understood that the minimum period of notice or pay in lieu of notice specified in the Act will be provided and will constitute your complete entitlement to notice of pay in lieu thereof.